-- 1. Assume all dispatchable resources participate in the CRM (if generator is bid optimally it can always increase profitability or do no worse by participating in the CRM) - 2.
-Single region using a network topology something like a subset of the NEM but not with the existing generation - 3.
-Ignore the Federal Government's Capacity Investment Scheme (CIS) and other government schemes but have new renewable generation annual capacity targets which are the same for the status quo and hybrid options as a proxy for the schemes - 4.
-No REZs or other potential zones of priority access, priority access would be applied to individual dispatchable resources - 5.
-Only market-based entry of generation and storage (sufficient to maintain equivalent reliability between status quo and priority access + CRM) and meet the renewable capacity targets - 6.
-Start with a relatively unconstrained generation fleet
+- all generators participate in the CRM (if generator is bid optimally it can always increase profitability or do no worse by participating in the CRM) - a single region using a network of three sub-regions with the option to model two regions by moving existing nodes to a second region - ignored the Commonwealth Government's CIS and other State Government schemes/targets but had annual new renewable generation capacity targets which are the same for the status quo and hybrid options - no REZs or other potential zones of priority access, priority access would be applied to individual resources but these could represent a REZ - only allowed market-based entry of wind, solar and gas (sufficient to maintain equivalent reliability between status quo and priority access) and meet the renewable capacity targets - started with a relatively unconstrained generation fleet - gradually decommissioned thermal generation - no storage included in the modelling to keep the model simple for easier comparison of results.

-- 7. Ignore dispatchable load investments - 8.
-Gradually decommission thermal generation - 9.
-We will extract the following results at hourly resolution and annual summary: - a) Regional data: demand, RRPs, CRMPs, frequency of negative prices - b) Generation data: dispatch, availability, bid price, economic and network curtailment, net revenue (profit), net revenue per MW - c) Constraints data: marginal value of binding constraints and summary statistics such as binding frequency - 10.
-No modelling of storage to keep the model simple for easier comparison of results
+We extracted the following results at hourly resolution and annual summary:

+- regional data: demand, RRPs, frequency of negative prices - generation data: dispatch, availability, bid price, economic and network curtailment, net revenue (profit), net revenue per MW - constraints data: marginal value of binding constraints and summary statistics such as binding frequency.

-6.2 Macro-economic assumptions
+5.2 Macro-economic assumptions

-6.2.1 Short-run marginal costs of thermal generators
+5.2.1 Short-run marginal costs of thermal generators